Karenz0105/Portfolio/documentation.md

 ### YAGNI

 YAGNI is another Software Engineering Principle that extends to Clean Code Principles.
 YAGNI stands for "You Ain't Gonna Need It".
-The idea behind this rule is to not assume you will need certain pieces of code later and end up coding them earlier, because in most cases you might not need it or never end up using it, which will just end up making the program clunky with unnecssary code.
+The idea behind this rule is to not assume you will need certain pieces of code later and end up coding them earlier, because in most cases you might not need it or never end up using it, which will just end up making the program clunky with unnecessary code.

 ## Coding Example